Northwest Africa 998

 Click Images to enlarge: All photos and text are copyright and may not be used without permission.

-nwa998vial.JPG (25273 bytes) Vials of dust and small fragments are available at a reduced price.
+Vials of dust and small fragments are available at a reduced price.
 If you have access to a surface viewing microscope you can clearly see the green and brown crystals just like on the surface of the larger fragments sold below.
-This vial contains .010 grams and sells for $35- This is a very popular way to own and view this meteorite.
+This vial contains .010 grams and sells for $50- This is a very popular way to own and view this meteorite.
 You can also special order a different quantity, just ask!!!

-nwa998320a.JPG (57376 bytes) nwa998320b.JPG (156494 bytes) A colorful specimen from deep in the interior of the meteorite.
+A beautiful specimen with colorful crystals taken entirely from the interior of the meteorite.
 The first photo shows this specimen in the membrane suspension box.
-The second photo was taken by holding my digital camera up to the eye piece of my microscope.
-This fragment weighs .320 grams. - $1280-
+The second photo is for scale.
+This fragment weighs .728 grams. - $3600-

 Some additional specimens are available.
 Please email with your requirements.